Topics The First Neglected Tropical Diseases Student Contest and Online Event on World NTD Day 2024

 JAGNTD website https://jagntd.org/wntdd2024

-Hiroaki Ueno, Chairman of the Pharmaceutical Manufacturers Association of Japan (PMAJ), sympathized with the event created by the younger generation and delivered a video message at the beginning of the event.
+JPMA Chairman Hiroaki Ueno shared the same sentiment about the event created by the younger generation and delivered a video message at the beginning of the event.
 Chairman Ueno spoke about the significance of the pharmaceutical industry's contribution to NTDs, the challenges it faces, and his encouragement to the students who will be responsible for the future of the pharmaceutical industry as a key industry in the country.

 Please click here to watch the video of Chairman Ueno.